Skip to main content

 First Alarm

-Specified amount of equipment and staff needed to extinguish a normal size fire or incident.
-For example, a First Alarm response for a house fire is four engines, one truck and two Battalion Chiefs.
+A specified amount of equipment and staff is needed to extinguish a normal-size fire or incident.
+For example, a First-Alarm response for a house fire involves four engines, one truck and two Battalion Chiefs.

 Second Alarm